EVerest/everest-utils/everest-testing/README.md

 ### pytest markers

 - **ocpp_version**: Can be "ocpp1.6" or "ocpp2.0.1" and is used to setup EVerest and the central system for the specific OCPP version
 - **ocpp_config**: Specification of the .json OCPP config file.
-Used in `ocpp_config` fixture and used as template configuraiton (if not specified, the OCPP config as specified in the EVerest configuration is used)
+Used in `ocpp_config` fixture and used as template configuration (if not specified, the OCPP config as specified in the EVerest configuration is used)
+- **inject_csms_mock**: (currently ohly OCPP 2.0.1) If set, the `central_system_v201` will wrap any csms handler method into an unittest mock.
+In particular, this allows changing the CSMS behavior even after the chargepoint is started by setting side effects of the mock.
+See `everest.testing.ocpp_utils.charge_point_v201.incject_csms_v201_mock` docstring for an example.

 ## Add a conftest.py